adrianmota/learning-notes/html.md

 In the last example we could see that there are HTML elements into other HTML elements, like *h1* inside *body*, and *body* inside *html*, and so on.

 But let's explain this basic elements:
-- \<html\>: it is the root element of the page, which represents the whole document.
+- \<html\>: it's the root element of the page, which represents the whole document.
 In it are defined the rest of the elements.
-- \<body\>: it is the body element of the page, this represents the visible content of the web page.
+- \<body\>: it's the body element of the page, this represents the visible content of the web page.
 It goes inside the \<html\> element.
-- \<h1\>: it is the level 1 heading, which is the most important heading in the page.
+- \<h1\>: it's the level 1 heading, which is the most important heading in a page.
-- \<p\>: it is the paragraph element, which represents semantically a paragraph.
+- \<p\>: it's the paragraph element, which represents a paragraph semantically.

 ## Attributes